-At Guichen Bay, the Sisters were high in their praise of the support they were given by the whole of the inhabitants, irrespective of creed, who kept them supplied with food and other gifts.38
+At Guichen Bay, the Sisters were high in their praise of the support they were given by the whole of the inhabitants, irrespective of creed, who kept them supplied with food and other gifts.33

-The school temporarily ceased operating in 1871 after Bishop Sheil sought to gain control of the Catholic education system.39 In the process, Bishop Sheil removed Tenison-Woods from the diocese and excommunicated Mary MacKillop, though the excommunication was overturned the following year.
+The school temporarily ceased operating in the early 1870s after Bishop Sheil sought to gain control of the Catholic education system.34 In the process, Bishop Sheil removed Tenison-Woods from the diocese and excommunicated Mary MacKillop, though the excommunication was overturned the following year.
 During this ordeal, almost half of the Sisters resigned or were expelled.
-However, the school resumed operating shortly afterwards following the appointment of a new priest who was supportive of Mary's efforts.
+However, the school resumed BHI Summary of State Heritage Place: 11642 operating shortly afterwards following the appointment of a new priest who was supportive of Mary's efforts.
 Less than a decade later, the school closed for good.
-Bermingham has noted that the 'school closed in 1880', after having 'given sterling service in, and for, the community' for over a decade.40 The opening of a government school a few years earlier in 1876 may have also contributed to its closure.
+Bermingham has noted that the 'school closed in 1880, after having for fourteen years given sterling service in, and for, the community'.35 The opening of a government school a few years earlier in 1876 likely contributed to its closure.